Honolulu Zoo euthanizes 24-year-old giraffe

-The Honolulu Zoo euthanized a 24-year-old female giraffe due to complications from old age on Thursday.
+The Honolulu Zoo euthanized a 24-year-old female giraffe named Leola Sabuti due to complications from old age, leaving her younger brother, Squirt, the only giraffe in Waikiki.

 “Sabuti was one of three giraffes born and raised at the Honolulu Zoo and lived a long and healthy life as part of the zoo ‘ohana,” Santos said in a news release.
 “She was under strict daily observation to assess her quality of life, and after taking into account all of the information that we gathered, a unanimous decision was made early Thursday afternoon to put her to rest.”